 • Choose Network.

-• Once your Nest scans available networks, select your Wi-Fi and, if needed, enter your password.
+• Once your Nest is finished scanning for local networks, find your Wi-Fi and, if necessary, put in your password.

 3. Does a Nest Thermostat Use a Battery and How Long Does It Last?

-Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
+It can be recharged using a USB charger that comes with the Nest.

 4. How to Turn Off a Nest Thermostat

-If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 Off mode is available on the Google Home app as well: